raveenaravindran/pramati/Training/github.md

 ## Install
 To Install Github,need to download github first and then install it by using the command "sudo apt install git" in terminal.
-	sudo - superuser do,it asks root permission apt - advance packaging tool,its a package manager.If used with install,it allows to 		      install the package install - install the package we can install more packages by seperating them by commas.
+- sudo - superuser do,it asks root permission
+- apt - advance packaging tool,its a package manager.If used with install,it allows to 		      install the package -install - install the package we can install more packages by seperating them by commas.